 Currently there are 30 town councillors representing 11 wards in the parish of Workington.
 It has been like this for some years.

 Who carried out the review?

-The review will be carried out by a working party composed of the 15 town councillors who are also Allerdale Borough Council councillors.
+The review was carried out by a working party composed of the 15 town councillors who are also Allerdale Borough Council councillors.

-This working party will consult on the current situation and then propose any changes which it thinks are necessary.
-After consulting on these changes, the recommendations went to Allerdale Borough Council's Full Council meeting for consideration on 5 december 2018.
+This working party consulted on the current situation and then proposed any changes deemed necessary.
+After consulting on these changes, the recommendations went to Allerdale Borough Council's Full Council meeting for consideration on 5 December 2018.

 What happened with the consultations?

 The first stage of the consultation ended on 31 May 2018.
 You can still see details of the consultation online.

 As a result of the result of the consultation it was proposed that the boundaries change to reflect the old Workington Town Council boundaries; that there should be eight wards; and the number of councillors should fall to 25.

 A second stage consultation ended on 31 October 2018.
 This looked at changes to these ward boundaries and the number of councillors as proposed by the Working Group.